GeorgieEggleton/paragon/README.md

 S/Y Paragon website is intended to show people what life on board a sailing yacht is like.
 The site is aimed at people who are interested in following life at sea and seeing the progress of the boat while travelling around world.
 It should also give an insite into the type of vessel Paragon is and who the crew are.

+A link to the live site can be found here - https://georgieeggleton.github.io/paragon/

 ![responsivenessmockup](/assests/images-readme/responsivness-mockup.png)

 ## Features